 Installation of a pacemaker

-Pacemaker placement is a surgical procedure in which a device is implanted into the patient to regulate the heart's rhythm.
-A pacemaker, also known as a pacemaker, is designed to treat arrhythmias—abnormal heart rhythms such as a slow (bradycardia) or irregular heartbeat.
-The device sends electrical impulses to the heart muscle, helping to maintain a stable heart rhythm.
+Pacemaker implantation is a surgical procedure in which a device is implanted into the patient’s body to regulate heart rhythm.
+A pacemaker is used to treat arrhythmias—disorders of heart rhythm such as abnormally slow heart rate (bradycardia) or irregular rhythm.
+The device delivers electrical impulses to the heart muscle, helping to maintain a stable and adequate heart rate.

-A pacemaker is installed in patients with heart problems that may be life-threatening or seriously impair quality of life.
+A pacemaker is indicated for patients with cardiac rhythm disorders that may be life-threatening or significantly impair quality of life.

 Main indications

 1. Bradycardia.
-An excessively slow heart rate, causing fatigue, dizziness, and fainting.
+An excessively slow heart rate causing fatigue, dizziness, or syncope.

 2. Sick sinus syndrome.
-A malfunction of the heart's natural pacemaker.
+Dysfunction of the heart’s natural pacemaker.

-3. Atrioventricular block.
-A disruption in the conduction of electrical signals between the atria and ventricles.
+3. Atrioventricular (AV) block.
+Impaired conduction of electrical impulses between the atria and ventricles.

 Types of pacemakers

 1. Single-chamber pacemaker.
-Sends impulses to one chamber of the heart (usually the right ventricle).
+Delivers impulses to one heart chamber, usually the right ventricle.

 Implantation procedure

 • Anesthesia.
-Local anesthesia is used, sometimes with light sedation.
+The procedure is performed under local anesthesia, sometimes with mild sedation.

-• Electrode placement.
-Through a small incision under the collarbone, catheters with electrodes are inserted into a large vein and guided toward the heart under X-ray guidance.
-The electrodes are secured to the desired areas of the heart muscle (atrium, ventricle, or both).
+• Lead placement.
+Through a small incision below the clavicle, pacing leads are introduced into a large vein and guided to the heart under fluoroscopic control.
+The leads are fixed in the appropriate cardiac chambers (atrium, ventricle, or both).

-• Generator placement.
-The pulse generator, approximately the size of a coin, is implanted under the skin in the chest area.
+• Generator implantation.
+The pulse generator, approximately the size of a coin, is implanted subcutaneously in the chest area.

-• Device setup.
-After implantation, the doctor programs the pacemaker to ensure optimal function.
+• Device programming.
+After implantation, the pacemaker is programmed to ensure optimal pacing parameters.

 Postoperative period

-1. The patient remains in the hospital for 1–2 days for observation.
-Heart rate and the condition of the implantation site are monitored.
+1. The patient remains in hospital for 1–2 days for monitoring of heart rhythm and the implantation site.

-2. Avoid intense physical activity for 4-6 weeks.
-Avoid placing pressure on the implantation area (for example, with belts or bags).
+2. Strenuous physical activity should be avoided for 4–6 weeks.
+Pressure on the implantation area (for example, from straps or bags) should be avoided.

 3. Medications may be prescribed to control heart rhythm or prevent inflammation.

-4. The first scheduled examination is performed a few weeks after surgery.
-Subsequently, the devices are checked every 6–12 months.
+4. The first follow-up examination is usually scheduled a few weeks after implantation.
+Thereafter, device checks are performed every 6–12 months.

 2. Improved quality of life.
-Most patients experience significant improvement in symptoms such as fatigue, dizziness, and fainting.
+Most patients experience significant relief of symptoms such as fatigue, dizziness, and syncope.

-Pacemaker implantation in Belarus is an effective procedure that helps patients with severe heart rhythm disorders improve their quality of life and avoid complications.
-Modern devices are highly reliable and can significantly improve patient survival.
-Regular monitoring by a cardiologist and following recommendations help maintain the device's proper function and improve overall health for years to come.
+Pacemaker implantation in Belarus is an effective and well-established procedure that helps patients with serious cardiac rhythm disorders improve quality of life and prevent complications.
+Modern pacemakers are highly reliable and significantly improve patient survival.
+Regular follow-up with a cardiologist and adherence to medical recommendations are essential for long-term device performance and patient health.

 Q&A